edgedb/edgedb/docs/guides/auth/webauthn.rst

 World Wide Web Consortium (W3C) for secure and passwordless authentication on the web.
 It allows users to log in using biometrics, mobile devices, or FIDO2 security keys instead of traditional passwords.
-This guide will walk you through integrating WebAuthn authentication with your application using EdgeDB Auth.
+This guide will walk you through integrating WebAuthn authentication with your application using Gel Auth.

 Why choose WebAuthn?